When you're ready to record yourself for your EdTPA application package, use this link to book usage of the Oral Communications Center SWIVL!

 Who are we?

 Welcome to the Oral Communication Center.
 The Oral Communication Center or OCC, as we like to call it, opened on January 19, 2016.
 It was founded by a faculty committee known as the "Students Learning by Doing" Committee.
-The OCC employees students who have excelled in the area of oral communication.
-These students support students in learning to become excellent communicators and faculty in their efforts to teach oral communication.
+The OCC employs students who have excelled in the area of oral communication.
+These students support students in learning to become excellent communicators and they support faculty in their efforts to teach oral communication.

-This fall we have four tutors: Janae Cunningham, Stephen Foy, Tyler McNeill, and Elizabeth Sloop.
+We have four tutors: Janae Cunningham, Stephen Foy, Tyler McNeill, and Elizabeth Sloop.

 What do we do?